boversoneg/mtasa-svgeditor/README.md

 - [ ]  Background generator
 - [ ]  Fully automatic SVG generator
 - [ ]  SVG circle generator
+- [ ]  Support for rounding only 1, 2 or 3 corners, not always 4
 ## Contributing

 Contributions are always welcome!